philiprbaumann/philiprbaumann.github.io/_recipes/vegetarian-quesadillas.md

  - frozen corn or corn salsa
  - cheese
  - flour (I prefer whole wheat) tortillas
- - I also like some sour cream for topping.
+ - I also like some sour cream for topping

 Here are the steps to make them: